singularityhacker/Content/singularity-hacker-book/knowing-the-future.md

 **Chapter 1: The Power of Prescience**

-My Own Successes
+1. Introduction

-Not Your Granddaddy's IT
+2. Not Your Granddaddy's IT

-Notable Successes
+3. Notable Successes

-The Power of Prescience

-> "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run." - Amara's Law
+4. Conclusion

 > Computers in the future may have only 1,000 vacuum tubes and perhaps only weigh 1 ½ tons. - Popular Mechanics, 1949

+**Introduction**

 What’s the value of knowing the future?
 How far ahead would you need to be able to look for it to be valuable?
 In today's fast-paced world, knowing even a moment into the future would be of inestimable worth.
 Algorithmic traders gain billion-dollar advantages by shaving milliseconds off trades.
 Knowing the future or even generic characteristics of it can be incalculably valuable.
 So how would you respond if I told you that there was a roadmap for how all technological advancement would progress along with specific properties at specific growth rates?
 How would this knowledge affect your decisions on business, investing, and education?

 I've been fascinated with predicting the future ever since I got into technology.
 There’s a sense in which my whole career in information technology has been about predicting the future.
 As an entrepreneur, I needed to predict the future of the market at the macroscale.
 This entailed designing technology that was relatively future proof and having some idea of where business was heading.
 As an Agile practitioner, I need to be able to predict the future at the microscale.
 This means having a sense of relative size and effort of software engineering tasks and carefully interpreting the past to inform and improve future predictions.

 I don’t do any of these things by wizardry or with a crystal ball.
 It’s done carefully and rigorously by applying principles and trends and observing and extrapolating from the past.
-And as a scrappy hacker, I look for happy paths and hidden shortcuts to make jumps through the whole process.
-This philosophy has led me to found and sell two startups, start a software consultancy company, and work, as a currently do, in the health care R&D sector helping teams predict their own performance.
+This philosophy has led me to found and sell two startups, start a software consultancy company, and work, as I currently do, to help teams predict their own performance.
 This book is my attempt to put my money where my mouth is in the realm of technological prediction and provide a rough outline for an analytical method behind the madness.

 A baseball player moves to where the ball is going to be, not to where it is in the moment.
 Today's entrepreneurs and business leaders need a vision of the future in order to succeed.
 This can be achieved by relying on one's gut or by leveraging a predictive model built on historically demonstrated quantitative laws.
 If such a model or explanatory theory does indeed exist, it is of great value.
-Even if it exists in a grossly undeveloped way, it deserves our attention.
+Even if it exists in a grossly underdeveloped way, it deserves our close attention.
 This book is the exploration of such a future predicting theory.
 In it, we will examine how it can be leveraged to give you a personal and corporate competitive advantage.
 I’ll describe the numerous ways in which it has served me and I’ll also extrapolate some possible outcomes of its manifestation in various domains of knowledge and social trends.

 In 1986, the McKinsey consulting group was asked to forecast the number of cell phones that would be in use in the United States by the year 2000; their model predicted fewer than one million, but the actual figure was more than two orders of magnitude greater at 109 million.
 How could one predict in 1986 what technology would look like by 2000?
 Or rather, how would that information have benefited someone if they knew ahead of time?
 No one truly knows the future but a cunning person intelligently utilizes induction to make decisions.